PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_tutorial_oscillators.md

 5. Add a diffusion constant of “1e-6”
 6. Up the scale factor to 5 (click and type “5” or use the arrows)

-Repeat the above steps to make sure the follow molecules are entered:
+Repeat the above steps to make sure the following molecules are entered.

 | Molecule Name | Molecule Type|Diffusion Constant| Scale Factor|
 |:--------|:-------:|--------:|--------:|--------:|